Truck Accident Lawyer Embraced And Celebrated By Gwinnett’s Local Community

 Truck drivers are motorists that are prone to fatigue on the road.
 They can spend a minimum of 10 hours on the road.
 If you factor in traffic congestion, that is additional time for the driver to fall asleep at any moment.
 Driving while tired can lead to several dangerous truck accidents.

 Unfortunately, some trucking companies don’t do their due diligence and train the drivers.
 It is up to the trucking company to make sure that the driver is properly trained before driving.
-When a driver is not properly trained, they can worsen an accident.
+When a driver is not properly trained, they can worsen a truck accident.

 How Trucking Companies Cause Truck Accidents